Code-Institute-Submissions/CI-MS2-Safari-Africa/README.md

 ### UX

 This website project will target a large demographic of individuals and families from all walks of life, hence an overall simple, yet effective website is aimed at.
-The priority focus is on information, maps, subscribing to a mailing list, contact and social media links.
+The priority focus is on information, images, maps, subscribing to a mailing list, contact and social media links.

 ---